arnasziedavicius/basic-page/README.md

-# Basic Page
+# basic-page

-A template for building basic single-page applications or SPA with Delayed Output strategy.
+A template for building basic websites with Delayed Output strategy.

 ## Install
 To install use: